 I discovered Irving on a trip about six years ago.
 The city is located only minutes from Dallas and thirty from Fort Worth.
 It is sophisticated, stylish, and offers a slower-pace than its neighboring big cities.
 But don’t worry, they aren’t skimping on anything int his Texas gem.
-Here are five things to love about Irving, Texas, that turned my head along time ago and again recently.
+Here are five things to love about Irving, TX, that turned my head along time ago and again recently.

 Thanks to Visit Irving for hosting our visit, which included a familiarization trip to the area, lodging, and some meals.